gopikashreesakthi/Cloudbox/README.md

 4. Connect your GitHub repository (Cloudbox)

-5.Select the backend folder as the root directory
+5. Select the backend folder as the root directory

 6. Under "Build Command", enter:
 ```bash